DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

 ## SSREPI\_application

 Creates an application entry in the database.
-This links to the actual executable and should be used to invoke the actual process as the first argument to [SSREPI\_call](#SSREPI_call) or [SSREPI\_invoke](#SSREPI_invoke).
+This links to the actual executable or script and should be used to invoke the actual process as the first argument to [SSREPI\_call](#SSREPI_call) or [SSREPI\_invoke](#SSREPI_invoke).

 This identifies a piece of callable code.
-This could be perl, R, an ELF executable, Python or a Julia script, or even another Bash or zsh script.
+This could be perl, R, an ELF executable or script, Python or a Julia script, or even another Bash or zsh script.

 ### Mandatory parameters